nosial/Socialbox-Standard/README.md

 Authentication procedures are seperated to two levels, the first level is the initial authentication level where the user must use to at least authenticate to the server

  > TODO: Object structures must be defined & the authentication process must be explained

 ## First-Level Authentication

 A first level authentication is always the first and initial method of auhthentication that the user can preform, there are multiple ways to handle authentication in the first-level but essentially this is the first step the user must take.

-### Password (PASSWORD)
+### Password (LOGIN)

 The most common way to authenticate a user is by using a password, the user must provide their password to authenticate to the server.
 The password must be hashed using `SHA512`.
 The server must be able to verify if the given hash of the